Woke Olympics: Breakdancing Added to 2024 Paris Games

 It will join surfing, skateboarding and climbing, which will be retained after debuts at the postponed Tokyo Games in 2021.

+The decision to embrace youth culture comes just weeks after World Athletics president Sebastian Coe said competitors should be able to “take the knee” in protest at whatever they want at the Paris event, as Breitbart News reported.

+Coe’s assurance means an end to the political neutrality the modern Olympic movement has embraced since it was founded in 1896.

-Breakdancing will be called “breaking” at the Olympics, which is what it was referred to in the 1970s by hip-hop pioneers in the United States.
+As part of that push for change at all costs, breakdancing will be called “breaking” at the Olympics, which is what it was referred to in the 1970s by hip-hop pioneers in the United States.

 “It’s going to be great for breaking as it gives us more recognition as a sport,” British breakdancer Karam Singh told BBC Sport.